 The revenue related to products requiring installation that is perfunctory is recognized upon transfer of control of the product to customers, which generally is at the time of shipment.
-Installation that is considered perfunctory includes any installation that is expected to be performed by other parties, such as distributors, other vendors, or the customers themselves.
+Installation that is considered perfunctory includes any installation that is expected to be performed by other parties, such as distributors, other vendors, or the customers themselves where we are not responsible for the installation.
 This takes into account the complexity, skill and training needed as well as customer expectations regarding installation.

 We enter into arrangements with multiple performance obligations that arise during the sale of a system that includes an installation component, a service and support component and a software maintenance component.
 The transaction price is allocated to the separate performance obligations on relative standalone sales price.
 We allocate the transaction price of each element based on relative selling prices.
 Relative selling price is based on the selling price of the standalone system.
 For the installation and service and support performance obligations, we use the value of the discount given to distributors who perform these components.
 For software maintenance performance obligations, we use what we charge for annual software maintenance renewals after the initial year the system is sold.

-Revenue is recognized on the system sale based on shipping terms, installation revenue is recognized after the installation is performed, and hardware service and support and software maintenance revenue is recognized ratably over the term of the agreement, typically one year.
-Deferred revenue includes service, support and maintenance contracts and represents the undelivered performance obligation of agreements that are typically recognized ratably over one year.
+Revenue is recognized on the system sale based on shipping terms or acceptance provisions, installation revenue is recognized after the installation is performed, and hardware service and support and software maintenance revenue is recognized ratably over the term of the agreement, typically one year.
+Deferred revenue includes unaccepted delivered systems, service, support and maintenance contracts and represents the undelivered performance obligation of agreements that are typically recognized ratably over one year.